 Because he has loved Me, therefore I will deliver him; I will set him securely on high, because he has known My name.
 "He will call upon Me, and I will answer him; I will be with him in trouble; I will rescue him and honor him.
 (Psalms 91:14-15 NASB)

-The million dollar question as to why Paul presented one side of the coin, and ignored the verses that speak of God's support and favor for those who feared Him, has has a very simple answer.
-He was quoting very specific verses that strongly illustrated the message he was trying to convey.
+is why Paul presented one side of the coin, and ignored the verses that speak of God's support and favor for those who feared Him.
+The answer is quite simple, he was quoting very specific verses that strongly illustrated the message he was trying to convey.
+What one needs to do, as always, is pay close attention to the context, which begins in chapter one.

 Basics of Romans

-Romans is generally believed to have been written by Paul from Corinth to the Roman church about 56 or 57 A.D.
-Paul's primary theme being the basic gospel, God's plan of salvation, and righteousness for all humankind...
+Romans is generally believed to have been written by Paul to the Roman church about 56 or 57 A.D.
+His primary theme was the basic gospel, God's plan of salvation, and righteousness for all humankind...
 Jew and Gentile alike.

 In summary, Paul makes the case that...